 Audio dramas are essentially dramas with only audio — imagine a TV show without the visuals but with added sound effects to represent the scenes.
 There are no visuals to help with comprehension, just audio and Chinese subtitles.

-Sadly, these are not available on international platforms, so you’ll need to dive into using native apps and websites.
+Sadly, these are not available on overseas platforms, so you’ll need to dive into using native Chinese apps and websites.

 I recommend 猫耳FM, 漫播 and 饭角.
 Chinese subtitles are available on these platforms, and I recommend listening to the dramas with the subtitles turned on.